 The Victorian Era is infamous for its repression and oppression.
-We acknowledge this, and has chosen an alternate history route where society is more LGBTQ+ friendly and accepting.
+We acknowledge this, and has chosen an alternate history route where society is more LGBTQI+ friendly and accepting.
 All genders are equal and sexual diversity is a fact.
 Women can do whatever men can do.
 Discrimination against gay and gender-diverse people, be they trans and/or non-binary, is not socially accepted and not allowed on HEX.

 Imperialism and Class

 There will be no play on imperialism, instead we will focus on class.
-It is still a class divided society but it is independent of (but not limited to) race, gender and religion.
+It is still a class divided society but it is independent of (but not limited to) ethnicity, gender and religion.
 You still need to get married to secure your privilege and position but the gender of your chosen one (or even ones) doesn’t matter.

 This is an alternative our world in the Victorian Era (1837-1901) where the journey into Hollow Earth takes place and where the magnificent findings will be on display in a once-in-a-lifetime exhibition afterwards.

 The Hollow Earth was a concept notably suggested by Edmond Halley in the late 17th century.
 It proposes that the planet Earth is either entirely hollow, or contains a substantial interior space.
 It is a concept that reoccurs throughout our folklore and is the premise for a lot of subterranean fiction and adventure stories.